Instant Roux saves a lot of time and can help cut back on the amount of fat used in recipes

 The beauty is that you only have to do it once to get enough Instant Roux for multiple uses.
 I keep the Instant Roux in the refrigerator in a glass jar and it keeps for quite a while.

 Whole wheat pastry flour has a higher percentage of starch so it is good for making a roux.
-I have used regular whole wheat wheat and had good results as well.
+I have used regular whole wheat and it wasn't as good.
+You can also use all-purpose flour.

 This takes about 25 minutes but it's worth every second.